BB cream

-BB cream is a marketing term that stands for blemish balm, blemish base, beblesh balm, and in Western markets, beauty balm, beauty blend...
+BB cream is a marketing term that stands for blemish balm, blemish base, blemish balm, and in Western markets, beauty balm, beauty blend...
 Products marketed as BB creams are generally designed to serve as a foundation, moisturizer, and sunscreen all at once.

 The "CC cream" was formulated later in South Korea and sometimes stands for Color Correction cream.
 Products marketed as CC creams claim to serve the same function as BB creams, with greater emphasis on homogenizing skin color.
 Differences between BB creams and CC creams vary from brand to brand.

 History

 What became BB cream was originally formulated in the 1960s in Germany by dermatologist Dr. Christine Schrammek to protect her patients' skin after facial peels and surgery.
 It was further developed and innovated for daily commercial use in South Korea in the 1980s, popularized by beauty trends in South Korea and later spread across the globe.